 Collecting flower Art is a personal journey; we all have different tastes.
 One person’s favourite piece is by Van Gogh, whilst another’s is by Flora Roberts.
-We discuss different types of flower art and what to look for as you view and experience each piece.
+We discuss various types of flower art and what to look for as you view and experience each piece.
 Beauty, meaning, value and sensation all play their part in distinguishing our tastes.
-Examples of artist, Leah Nikolaou’s flower art is interwoven into this post and feature in our shop.
+Examples of artist Leah Nikolaou’s flower art are interwoven into this post and featured in our shop.
 We will help you to discover which of these is the most important to you and how this can build the essence of your collection.

 What Are The Different Types Of Flower Art?